 Forest School Curriculum Overview

-Forest School is a specialised learning approach that sits within and compliments the wider context of outdoor and woodland education.
+Forest School is a specialised learning approach that sits within, and compliments, the wider context of outdoor education.

 At Thornton, we teach Forest School lessons so that all the children have a chance to develop a wide range of skills that they wouldn't otherwise have the opportunity to do inside the classroom.
 Often these are Bush craft skills, whilst developing an inquisitive, caring attitude toward the natural world.
 We endeavour, that through the Forest School experiences, to create environmentally conscious citizens for the future.

 We also use Forest School lessons as an opportunity to enhance other areas of the National Curriculum, by providing real life experiences in which to apply their learning.
 We regularly carry out Science, Geography and Art related activities, whilst a range of reading materials are available for both pleasure and independent research.